-Erik Hauri measured the C, H, F, P, and Cl concentrations by nanoSIMS along traverses parallel to [001] in SC1-2 and parallel to [010] in Kiki as part of the CIDER workshop on electrical conductivity in hydrous olivine.
+Erik Hauri measured the C, H, F, P, and Cl concentrations by nanoSIMS along traverses parallel to c in SC1-2 and parallel to b in Kiki.
 SIMS measurements were made before Kiki was dehydrated but after the final dehydration heating step for SC1-2.
-The area under the O-H stretching peaks with the electric vector E || [100] is equal to that of both the untreated SC1-1 (7±5 cm-2) and of the partially hydrated and then dehydrated SC1-2 (7±6 cm-2).
+The area under the O-H stretching peaks with the electric vector E || a is equal to that of both the untreated SC1-1 (7±5 cm-2) and of the partially hydrated and then dehydrated SC1-2 (7±6 cm-2).
 Therefore, the SIMS measurements of the hydrated and then dehydrated SC1-2 were taken as a reasonable estimate of the initial water concentration in SC1.

 Hydration of San Carlos olivine